Jose Pearson TB Hospital

 Jose Pearson TB Hospital is a specialised Provincial government funded TB hospital situated outside Port Elizabeth in South Africa.
 It was established in 1966 and used to be a SANTA TB hospital.
+It was founded by Mrs Josephine (Jose, pronounced Josi) Pearson.

 The hospital departments include an Out Patients Department, Pharmacy, Anti-Retroviral (ARV) treatment for HIV/AIDS, X-ray Services, Laundry Services, Kitchen Services and Mortuary.